TensorLift: Automatic Extraction of Tensor-Level ISA Semantics from Accelerator RTL via MLIR Semantic Lifting: Evaluation

 \subsection{Correctness Verification}

-We verify that ATLAAS's lifted semantics are equivalent to the bit-level scalar model from which they are derived.
-Since autoGenILA's extraction is provably bit-equivalent to the RTL by construction~\cite{autogenilaiccad, autogeniladate}, establishing equivalence between the lifted MLIR and autoGenILA's output transitively proves: \textbf{RTL behavior $\equiv$ ATLAAS semantics}.
+We verify that TensorLift's lifted semantics are equivalent to the bit-level scalar model from which they are derived.
+Since autoGenILA's extraction is provably bit-equivalent to the RTL by construction~\cite{autogenilaiccad, autogeniladate}, establishing equivalence between the lifted MLIR and autoGenILA's output transitively proves: \textbf{RTL behavior $\equiv$ TensorLift semantics}.

 Table~\ref{tab:formal-verification} summarizes the proofs.
 For Gemmini, we verify the PE's multiply-accumulate core (\texttt{sext(a*b + trunc(c))}) against autoGenILA's LLVM IR output using Z3 bitvector reasoning over all $2^{60}$ possible input combinations, proving universal equivalence rather than relying on test vectors.
 The weight-stationary dataflow mux (control specialization, Pass~B4) and DMA copy semantics (including strided access patterns) are similarly verified.
 For VTA, 13 targets across all four datapath modules (TensorGemm, TensorAlu, Store, GenVMECmd) are proven equivalent to the LLVM IR output, covering both compute and control semantics.
 Additionally, the lifting pipeline reveals a structural symmetry: VTA's input and weight index generators produce identical 146-line MLIR after lifting, consistent with the symmetric roles of these buffers in the GEMM engine.